bdlucas1/math-plotting-demo/README.md

 generate HTML via dash or ipywidgets directly from the parsed and evaluated expression.
-For example if the user enters `x^2` this is generates the expressions `System`Power[Global\`x, 2]` which is traversed for display to generate the latex express `$x^2$` and is then wrapped in the appropriate dash or ipwidgets object to be rendered using mathjax as $x^2$.
+For example if the user enters `x^2` this is generates the expressions `System`Power[Global\`x, 2]` which is directly traversed for display to generate the latex express `$x^2$` and is then wrapped in the appropriate dash or ipwidgets object to be rendered using mathjax as $x^2$.
+The code for this is in `mode_unbox.py`.

+In order to demo the ability to render boxes using dash or ipywidgets to combine formulas, rows, grids, plots, and so on, I have put together a couple demos that take as input pre-computed boxes (pending box support in the core of mathics).
+For example, the box form of the above example is `SuperscriptBox["x","2"]`.
+Two examples are in `demos/simple-boxed.m` and `demos/complex-boxed.m`; to run these:

+    python fe.py --fe browser --dev simple-boxed
+    python fe.py --fe browser --dev complex-boxed

+The second demo contains a simple formula, a plot with axes that you can rotate using the mouse, and a grid, all arranged in a row.

+The code that this exercises is in `mode_box.py`.
+The general strategy is to do as much of the formatting as possible using latex, and to use HTML features like flexbox and grid (via dash or ipywidgets) to do formatting that latex can't do like grids and graphics.

 ## Plotting performance